makeralchemy/stop-action-movie-maker/README.md

 When the movie is played, the frame numbers are displayed in the upper left corner of the screen.
 The display of the frame numbers can be suppressed using the *-s* or *--suspressframetext* options on the command line.
 The frame numbers can be toggled on and off by pressing the <kbd>f</kbd> key while the movie is playing.

+***mpeg-maker.py*** uses the files created by *stop-action-recorder.py* to create a .mp4 video.

-The stop action movie recorder and player are written for python 2.7.x.
+The stop action movie recorder, player, and mpeg maker are written for python 2.7.x.

 ## Usage Instructions